KomodoHQ/komodo-operations-handbook/what-we-expect.md

 ---

->Note: This list is far from exhaustive, but indicative of the mindset we expect the team to adopt.
+>Note: This list is far from exhaustive, but indicative of the mindset the team should adopt.

 >Note: There are exceptions to every rule.
-Excercise your best judgement, responsibly
+Exercise your best judgement, responsibly.

 ---